Earth Observation for the Dutch Caribbean

 For this Thesis Lab we define four challenges, which we invite students to apply for.
 Students are encouraged to explore and use Copernicus data and services, as well as the very high resolution EO data in the Satellite Data Portal:

-• (ii) Strategies to stimulate EO data use among communities, businesses, NGOs, and local governments.
+• What are strategies to stimulate the use of Earth Observation data among communities, businesses, NGOs, and local governments?

-• (i) Assessing the use of Earth observation data in the framework of international, regional and/or national environmental regulations.
+• Assessing the use of Earth observation data in the framework of international, regional and/or national environmental regulations.

 Depending on the exact topics of the thesis assignment, the appropriate experts and contacts from the Dutch Caribbean, Dutch space industry, and Dutch ministries, as well as Dutch universities will be contacted and involved.